Crossing Numbers of Knots on Closed Surfaces: Discussion and Further Questions

 \subsection{Necessity of the manifold condition}

-The lower bound requires that $F$ be a genuine 2-manifold.
-If one allows spaces with singularities, the obstruction vanishes.
+The assumption that $F$ is a genuine surface is essential.
+If singular spaces are allowed, the conclusion fails.

-Dynnikov \cite{D} showed that every knot embeds without crossings in a 3-page book, a 2-complex formed by three half-planes meeting along a common axis.
+Dynnikov \cite{D} showed that every knot embeds without crossings in a 3-page book, namely a 2-complex formed by three half-planes meeting along a common axis.
 It is also known that there exists a branched surface $B \subset S^{3}$ that contains all knots as embedded curves \cite{G}.
 In both settings the crossing number is zero for every knot.
-The restriction to genuine unbranched 2-manifolds is thus necessary to detect the 3-dimensional complexity of the knot exterior.